 Known primarily for its love of food, sports, festivals, and various strong cultural influences, South Philadelphia is an exciting place to live.
+A local newspaper, South Philly Review can provide a little insight into the scene.

 A LITTLE BIT OF HISTORY